695 - Albert Okura

 So he watches the movie Patton, and he starts to think pretty strongly at that point that every man has a destiny.

 Patton's destiny had been to be a great general.
+Sure.

 Ray Kroc's destiny, hamburger

 empire genius.
+Yes.

 So Albert starts to think that maybe his destiny is to sell more chicken than any human being in the world.

-Man, it's just what an off-kilter dream.
+Man, it's just, what an off-kilter dream.
+Makes sense, right?

-How about like helping, like solving world hunger or,
+helping like solving world hunger or um

-I don't know, making equal rights for everybody or
+i don't know making equal rights for everybody or

 No, no, get meat out fast.

+Fast meat.
 I need to kill more chickens than any man before me.

 I'm trying to think what the hell this could be.
+Well, now he's not Latino, Gareth.

-He's an Asian fellow.
+No. He's an Asian fellow.

 He doesn't speak Spanish.

+And he didn't really eat chicken.
 He was more of a burger guy.

 Yep, obsessed with hamburgers.